 What’s more exciting than a blindfolded dinner?

-Dining in the Dark lets you pick a surprise three-course meal based on your dietary preferences (green for vegan, blue for seafood, or red for meat) that will stimulate your senses!
+Dining in the Dark allows you to choose a surprise three-course meal based on your dietary preferences (green for vegan, blue for seafood, or red for meat), which will stimulate your senses.

 If you haven’t had the opportunity to check out the Dopamine Land in D.C. yet, this is your sign to do so!

-The hit exhibit has been one of our favorite recommendations since it popped up earlier this year and we are sad to see it go.
+The hit exhibit has been one of our favorite recommendations since it popped up.

 The space is fun for all ages and filled with a series of happiness-inducing installations to take fun photos and goof around with your friends or family!
 Snag tickets here.